AndreaPontrandolfo/sheriff/README.md

 - 🏑 **Frictionless by design**: to setup Sheriff and take off, the only input required from the user is running the command `npx create-sheriff-config`.
 The command will automatically infer the details of your project and figure out the optimal Sheriff configuration by itself.
 - ⇆ **Interoperability**: you can plop Sheriff in your project at any moment. `create-sheriff-config` will config automatically everything for you and will warn you if you need to take any special precautions.
 Bottom line: it's never too late to install Sheriff.
 - 🏔 **Cutting-edge**: Sheriff is one of the first attempts in the wild to adhere to the new eslint configuration format, the `FlatConfig`.
 You can use Sheriff to easily and safely migrate your project to the new config format without effort.
 See: [migration guide](#migration-guide).
-- 👊 **Sensible**: Almost all of the rules I hand-picked in Sheriff were chosen to counter some problematic real-world scenarios that have occurred in some projects.
+- 👊 **Sensible**: Almost all of the rules that were hand-picked in Sheriff were chosen to counter some problematic real-world scenarios that can occur in production projects.
 No bloat here.
 - 🗄️ **Configurable**: Sheriff is fully configurable with its own config file `.sheriffrc.json`.
 See: [configuration](#configuration).
 - 🐙 **Modular**: Sheriff has opt-in support for a [wide array of libraries](#techs).
 - ✍ **SemVer**: Sheriff [releases](https://github.com/AndreaPontrandolfo/sheriff/releases) follows [Semantic Versioning](https://semver.org/) with [Conventional Commits](https://www.conventionalcommits.org/) standards.